Staying at the New York Athletic Club (NYAC)

 Is there a better location in all of New York City?
 I loved it here.
 With Central Park across the road, I enjoyed a cycle ride around its vast city lungs the following morning.

-Walking is one of the best ways to navigate the city with a wander down the nearby 5th Avenue, a wonderful way to enjoy some shopping.
+Walking is one of the best ways to navigate the city.
+A stroll down the nearby 5th Avenue is a wonderful way to enjoy some shopping.

 New York Buildings